Mohamedelrokh/GCP-Building-Data-Lake/README.md

-# GCP Cloud Storage - Best Practices in Building a Data Lake
+# GCP Cloud Storage - Best Practices in Building a Data Lake on GCP

 ## Data Security
 - Disable **public access** only when necessary to make data available publicly, Enable it when u want to make avaialale for anyone to use